joodicator/ic-while-synth/docs/urop/log.md

+# Friday 21 August 2015

+With a view to implementing a prototype web interface for an educational tool using the system, examined an existing implementation of a web portal used to teach ILP systems at Imperial College London.

 # Thursday 20 August 2015

 Did further work on optimising the ASP of the program synthesiser.
 Achieved a reduced grounding size compared to the initial case, but still working on improving the solving time.